junxit/us-congress-bills-111/metadata.md

 - 2009-01-15 — Introduced in House
 - 2009-01-15 — Introduced in House
 - 2009-01-15 — Referred to the House Committee on the Judiciary.
+- 2009-02-10 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Johnson (GA) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-02-10 — Considered under suspension of the rules. (consideration: CR H1116-1118)
+- 2009-02-10 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+71.
+- 2009-02-10 — Mr. Johnson (GA) moved to suspend the rules and agree to the resolution.
+- 2009-02-12 — Considered as unfinished business. (consideration: CR H1273)
+- 2009-02-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-02-12 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H1116-1117)
+- 2009-02-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H1116-1117)